 Lie on a grassy bank on a summer evening and stare up at the night sky and it’s almost impossible not allow your consciousness, which is you, to move into a silent, profound, unlimited spaciousness.
 In such moments our life feels very different.
 It can be humbling and yet exhilarating at almost the same ‘time’.
 But it’s something we tend to do less and less as more of us become increasingly obsessed with our relationship to our slick and sophisticated machines and all that they ‘do’ for us.

 In some parts of the world there is food famine.
 In other parts of the world there seems to be a ‘time famine’.
 People actually believe there is a shortage of time.
-You can tell when people have trapped themselves in a mindset defined by the belief they are ‘time starved’ when they keep saying, “I don’t have enough time… or…I have too much to do….or ….I’m just too busy right now”.
-While no one has ever died due to a shortage of time some may have killed themselves with the anxiety they create due to the belief that there isn’t going to be enough…time!
-In such moments they have disconnected from natures rhythms.
-There are in ‘clock time’ and living a clock driven life.
+You can tell when people have trapped themselves in a mindset defined by the belief they are ‘time starved’ when they keep saying, “I don’t have enough time… or…I have too much to do …or ….I’m just too busy right now”.
+While no one has ever died due to a shortage of time, some may have killed themselves with the anxiety they create due to the belief that there isn’t going to be enough…time!
+In such moments they have disconnected from nature’s rhythms.
+They are in ‘clock time’ and living a clock driven life.
 They are therefore likely to be addicted to ‘event stimulation’.

 Going with the Flow